akinsam23/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 4-listmorefiles is for listing all files including hidden ones The file 5-listfilesdigitonly is for displaying content directory with user and group IDs displayed numerically The 6-firstdirectory file is for creating a directory in the tmp folder
+The 4-listmorefiles is for listing all files including hidden ones The file 5-listfilesdigitonly is for displaying content directory with user and group IDs displayed numerically The 6-firstdirectory file is for creating a directory in the tmp folder The 7-movethatfile is to move the betty file to the my_first_directory folder